Assyrian conquest of Egypt: Campaign of 671

-The remains of three colossal statues of Taharqa were found at the entrance of the palace at Nineveh.
+The remains of three colossal statues of Taharqa were found at the palace entrance at Nineveh.
 These statues were probably brought back as war trophies by Esarhaddon, who also brought back royal hostages and numerous luxury objects from Egypt.

 Invasion of Ashurbanipal (667 BCE)

 Ashurbanipal, or "Ashur-bani-apli" (Ashurbanapli, Asnapper), succeeded his father Esarhaddon to the throne.
 He continued to campaign in and to dominate Egypt, when not distracted by having to deal with pressures from the Medes to the east, and Cimmerians and Scythians to the north of Assyria.
 He installed a native Egyptian Pharaoh, Psammetichus, as a vassal king in 664 BCE.

 However, after Gyges of Lydia's appeal for Assyrian help against the Cimmerians was rejected, Lydian mercenaries were sent to Psammetichus.
 By 656/655 BCE, this vassal king was able to declare outright independence from Assyria with impunity, particularly as Ashurbanipal's older brother, Shamash-shum-ukin of Babylon, became infused with Babylonian nationalism, and began a major civil war in that year.
 However, the new dynasty in Egypt wisely maintained friendly relations with Assyria.